 Reviews are conducted as follows:

-- UBC-BCCA REB (Clinical and Behavioural) is located at the BC Cancer Agency and provides ethics review for all adult oncology-related research conducted at the BC Cancer Agency.
+- UBC-BC Cancer REB (Clinical and Behavioural) is located at BC Cancer and provides ethics review for all adult oncology-related research conducted at BC Cancer.

-- UBC-C&W REB (Clinical and Behavioural) is located at the Children's & Women's Oak Street site and provides ethics review for research conducted at:
+- UBC-Children's Hospital and BC Women's Hospital + Health Centre (C&W) REB (Clinical and Behavioural) is located at the BC Children's Hospital and BC Women's Hospital + Health Centre Oak Street site and provides ethics review for research conducted at:

-- BC Children's Hospital and Sunny Hill Health Centre for Children;
+- BC Children's Hospital and Sunny Hill Health Centre;

 - BC Mental Health and Substance Use Services;